BRANCHlab/metasnf/README.md

 -   [x] Capability of writing affinity matrices to disk
 -   [x] Capability of not running the clustering on every run of SNF (only makes sense when paired with the previous change)

+## Work in progress:

+-   [ ] Change in package name
+-   [ ] Capability of defining custom distance metrics (including feature weights)
+-   [ ] Capability of defining custom SNF-level weights
+-   [ ] New visualization functions and improvements to existing visualization functions
+-   [ ] Updated vignette(s) to fully document basic and advance usage of
+    the package

+### Lower priority:

+-   [ ] Adapt parallel processing variant of batch_snf to reflect the
+    above changes
+-   [ ] Add tests / make package CRAN ready

 ## Contributions